Tag Archive for: pasture

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-There has been a lot of talk in recent years about the effect pasture mycotoxins are having on our horses.
+There has been a lot of talk in recent years about the effect pasture mycotoxins are having on our horses and whether or not mycotoxin binders are an effective solution.
 While the extreme cases of staggers and pregnancy complications from grasses like perennial ryegrass and tall fescue are well documented it appears that pasture mycotoxins may be having more subtle effects on our horses that until recently have not been well recognised.

 In an attempt to reduce the impact of the mycotoxins present in pastures many horse owners have been using mycotoxin binders.
 But do they work?